 The APM Roadmap Work Group determined that APMs should meet certain cost and quality criteria to be considered for their insights on best practices.
 Although cost and quality are the primary selection criteria, the Work Group also established patient experience, provider experience, and health equity as domains to consider within high-performing APMs, recognizing that they may still be in the nascent stages of addressing these critical areas.
 RIG members were independently consulted for their perspectives on what constitutes a successful APM, and this information will be incorporated into the APM Roadmap report.
+Click on an icon in the timeline to see more information.

 The Work Group selected the following criteria to identify